python-trio/trio/docs/source/reference-core.rst

 is a little too sloppy and imprecise to be useful.
 How do we know which functions might block?
 What if a function blocks sometimes, but not others, depending on the arguments passed / network speed / phase of the moon?
-How do we figure out where the check points are when we're stressed and sleep deprived but still want to get this code review right, and would prefer to reserve our mental energy for thinking about the actual logic instead of worrying about check points?
+How do we figure out where the checkpoints are when we're stressed and sleep deprived but still want to get this code review right, and would prefer to reserve our mental energy for thinking about the actual logic instead of worrying about check points?

-.. _check-point-rule:
+.. _checkpoint-rule:

 Don't worry – trio's got your back.
-Since check points are important and ubiquitous, we make it as simple as possible to keep track of them.
+Since checkpoints are important and ubiquitous, we make it as simple as possible to keep track of them.
 Here are the rules:

-* Regular (synchronous) functions never contain any check points.
+* Regular (synchronous) functions never contain any checkpoints.

-* Every async function provided by trio *always* acts as a check point; if you see ``await <something in trio>``, or ``async for ... in <a trio object>``, or ``async with <trio.something>``, then that's *definitely* a check point.
+* Every async function provided by trio *always* acts as a check point; if you see ``await <something in trio>``, or ``async for ... in <a trio object>``, or ``async with <trio.something>``, then that's *definitely* a checkpoint.

-  (Partial exception: for async context managers, it might be only the entry or only the exit that acts as a check point; this is documented on a case-by-case basis.)
+  (Partial exception: for async context managers, it might be only the entry or only the exit that acts as a checkpoint; this is documented on a case-by-case basis.)

-* Third-party async functions can act as check points; if you see ``await <something>`` or one of its friends, then that *might* be a check point.
+* Third-party async functions can act as checkpoints; if you see ``await <something>`` or one of its friends, then that *might* be a checkpoint.
 So to be safe, you should prepare for scheduling or cancellation happening there.

 The reason we distinguish between trio functions and other functions is that we can't make any guarantees about third party code.
-Check-point-ness is a transitive property: if function A acts as a check point, and you write a function that calls function A, then your function also acts as a check point.
+Checkpoint-ness is a transitive property: if function A acts as a checkpoint, and you write a function that calls function A, then your function also acts as a checkpoint.
 If you don't, then it isn't.
 So there's nothing stopping someone from writing a function like::